QuEraComputing/Bloqade.jl/docs/src/waveform.md

 ## Operations of Waveforms

-EaRyd also supports several operations of the waveforms.
+Bloqade also supports several operations of the waveforms.
 Waveforms can be sliced using the duration syntax `start..stop`, e.g

 ```@repl slicing
-using EaRydWaveform # hide
+using BloqadeWaveform # hide
 wf = sinusoidal(duration=2.2);
 wf[1.1..1.5];
 draw(wf)